-Professional products based on antagonistic bacteria or fungi such as "Serenade" or "Prestop" may also be beneficial as they not only strengthen the plant to resist attack but can also compete for space in the root zone against other fungi.
+Professional products based on antagonistic bacteria or fungi may also prove beneficial as they not only strengthen the plant to resist attack but can also compete for space in the root zone against other fungi.
 ALWAYS CHECK THE LABEL TO ENSURE THAT THE PRODUCT IS APPROVED FOR USE IN YOUR PARTICULAR SITUATION.